 Rob: Yeah, perfect.
-Hopefully, it gives you some context to what a service apartment is, or corporate let, ultimately a tenant profile that’s compared to a short term stay and how that works with occupancy level as well.
+Hopefully, it gives you some context to what a service apartment is, or corporate let, ultimately a tenant profile that’s compared to a short-term stay and how that works with occupancy level as well.

-So, it’s not gonna just be, cause it’s maybe a 3 month or a 6-month contract, there is still other options to get full, or as close to full occupancy you can throughout the year.
+So, it’s not gonna just be, cause it’s maybe a 3 month or a 6-month contract, there are still other options to get full, or as close to full occupancy you can throughout the year.
 I hope that helps.

 Learn About Investing In Property by Signing Up For Our FREE Course

 Sign up for our free online property training course today.

 In there we cover a range of different property strategies to help you get started on building a long-term property portfolio or creating a cash flowing property business.

 We also look at ways to increase your return on investment with any of the properties you may be considering and we also have a couple of cheat sheets and downloadable documents.